Pascali's Island (film): Plot

-In 1908 at Nisi, a small Greek Island under Ottoman rule, Turkish officials, Greek rebels, German emissaries and other foreign mercenaries mingle as they all try to keep the upper hand in that remote part of the crumbling Ottoman Empire.
+In 1908 at Nisi, a small Greek Island under Ottoman rule, Turkish officials, Greek rebels, German emissaries, and other foreign mercenaries mingle as they all try to keep the upper hand in that remote part of the crumbling Ottoman Empire.
 Basil Pascali, a half-British half-Maltese man, considers himself a local feature on the island.
 Since his arrival twenty years before, he has spied for the Sultan, sending detailed reports about suspicious activities.
 He has no idea whether anybody reads his observations as he never receives a reply, but his payment still arrives regularly so he continues his work as an informant with unfailing eagerness.

 Pascali's suspicions are aroused by the arrival of Anthony Bowles, a British archaeologist, whose purpose in visiting the island is unclear.
 Basil quickly befriends Bowles at the hotel’s lounge bar and offers his services as an interpreter.
-Pascali introduces Bowles to his close friend Lydia Neuman, an Austrian painter resident on the island.
+Pascali introduces Bowles to his close friend Lydia Neumann, an Austrian painter resident on the island.
 While Lydia and Anthony chat, Pascali slips into Bowles' hotel room to investigate.

 In Bowles' suitcase, Pascali finds a carved marble head but nothing that reveals Bowles' purpose on the island.
-Needing help arranging a deal to lease some land from the local Pasha, Bowles hires Pascali as a interpreter.
+Needing help arranging a deal to lease some land from the local Pasha, Bowles hires Pascali as an interpreter.
 At Bowles' insistence, the agreement is sealed officially with a contract.
 Suspecting something unusual, Pascali warns Bowles that the Pasha is not a man to be crossed.
-Meanwhile the Turkish authorities tell Pascali that he will be held responsible if Bowles fails to make the full payment.
+Meanwhile, the Turkish authorities tell Pascali that he will be held responsible if Bowles fails to make the full payment.